asdf-format/scipy2022tutorial/README.md

 ```shell
 pip install --upgrade numpy
 ```

+> If you need a pre-release version from PyPI, add `--pre` to the `pip install` command.

 Otherwise, if the package is installed with `conda`, it will show something similar to the following: